 Neurofeedback For Anxiety- “My Worry Habit Has Stopped”

 Jennifer was seeing me for help with her social anxiety disorder.
-A young woman who has a lot of strength and perseverance, she is religious about pushing herself out there into the world.
+A young woman who has a lot of strength and perseverance, she religiously pushes herself out there into the world.
 She works in a fairly visible position in local government and is frequently out and about town.
-Known for being poised, charming and well spoken, she has mastered her “stage fright” and is adept at hiding her suffering.
+Known for being poised, charming and well spoken, she has mastered her “stage fright”.
+She is adept at hiding her suffering.

 The problem arose when she was home by herself.
 It was then that worry gripped her.
 She ruminated about everything she said that day and how her colleagues took it.
-Her worry filled mind told her tormented her, telling her that tomorrow would be the day when she would blurt out he wrong thing.
+Her worry- filled mind tormented her, telling her that tomorrow would be the day when she would blurt out the perfectly wrong thing.
 She imagined how she would be exposed and rejected for good.
 Jennifer reported spending hours each day consumed by worry.
 “When I’m not talking with someone else, I’m worrying”, she explained.

 But great news.
-At our recent check in, she shared with me that she is noticicing a huge positive change.
+At our recent check in, she shared with me that she is noticing a huge positive change.
 “My worry habit has stopped.
 It seems to be mostly gone.
 Sometimes I find myself thinking some of the same negative thoughts, but they are not bothering me.
-It’s like the thoughts go by but I see them for what they are- just weird random thoughts that are useless”.
+I don’t feel the need to fight them.
+It’s like the thoughts go by, but I see them for what they are- just weird random thoughts that are useless”.

 Neurofeedback For Anxiety- “I’m Not Stuck On Repeat.
 My OCD Is Better”.